 Sub-class bonus he assumed was the only bonus he got when a class was a sub-class.
 Though how that happened, and more importantly whether it could be easily changed afterward was not something he was willing to try at the moment.

 Next, it was time to look at what each attribute did.
 Though he was confused at the actual values.
-His bench at 305 pounds was roughly three times that of the average male.
-This didn’t mean he was three times as strong in general as a human male, but it certainly didn’t seem right only to be at 12 when he didn’t only bench press.
+His bench at 275 pounds was roughly two times that of the average male.
+This didn’t mean he was two times as strong in general as a human male, but it certainly didn’t seem right only to be at 12 when he didn’t only bench press.

 Though assuming 10 represents average may be at fault here